bbjoverbeek/fallacy-detection/README.md

 #### Prompt the model:

-_Run different prompts by altering the command-line arguments. see `python3 prompt_model.py --help for options`_
+_Run different prompts by altering the command-line arguments. see `python3 prompt_model.py --help` for options_

 ```bash
 python3 prompt_model.py --input data/test/mafalda_gold_standard_dataset.jsonl
 ```

+### Reproducible tests:

+To make the tests reproducible we have created [`run_experiment.sh`](./run_experiment.sh).
+This script will set up a folder containing all the necessary files to run the experiment.
+The script will also run the experiment and save the results in a logfile.
+The model and the prompt can be changed in the script.